Collections & Research

 Like communities large and small around the world, the people of Crested Butte are living through a once-in-a-generation event.
 A global pandemic found its way into our home at the end of the road faster and more furiously than anyone expected.
 Its impacts are already so far reaching—and still we can only speculate as to what the near and distant future holds.
 Have a story to tell or a photo to share from living through COVID-19 in Crested Butte?
 Submit it here!

 The Gunnison Valley is full of stories, many that still need to be uncovered.
 The Crested Butte Museum conducts research of the archives to support exhibits and educational events.
 This research can include examining photos, letters, official records and much more!
-The Crested Butte Museum has catalogued just over 19,000 items as of 2020.
+The Crested Butte Museum has catalogued 19,729 items as of the end of 2022.

 Do you have a research request for your own project?
 Contact the Curator for more info or to schedule an appointment.